First of all, you need to understand the term “Conversion Focused Web Design” in relation to the Internet.

 - Websites that look like they were built by amateurs are credibility killers.

 - Boxy designs with sparkly or poorly animated features and plain color backgrounds will kill your credibility.

 - Too many security and association logos are a credibility killer.
 They are often added by fraudsters in an attempt to fool people into thinking a site is safe.

 Less is more–sleek and minimalist websites are easier to trust.
 Cramped or overfilled websites look desperate.
-And over promotional websites look like they offer reduced quality at a higher price.
-These tips will help you to design conversion focused website and increase conversion rate.
+And over-promotional websites look like they offer reduced quality at a higher price.
+These tips will help you to design a conversion-focused website and increase your conversion rate.